Methods to get rid of wild onions and wild garlic in your yard

 If you are reading this post then you’ve seen them.
 Those pesky tall dark-green to white stalks rising above your grass in the Fall and Spring that will dull your lawnmower blade.
 Well, there are really only a few effective ways to get rid of wild onions (also known as onion grass) and wild garlic that are established,

-They grow at a fast pace in late fall and Spring while your grass has slowed down.
-So you will see the isolated green clumps sticking above your lawn.
-Hence it can be very noticeable and unsightly.
+They grow at a fast pace in late fall and Spring during cooler temperatures (when your regular lawn isn’t growing much).
+So, you will see the isolated green clumps sticking above your lawn.
+And wild onions and garlic can be very noticeable and unsightly.
 I will say this though – as tempting as it is, you should NOT pull them.
 Unless you have very loamy, black, crumbly soil, you will likely break the stalk, leaving the bulb.
-This means the plant will come right back and sprout more stalks.
+This means the plant will come right back and sprout more ugly stalks.

 Wild Onions versus Wild Garlic – Similarities and Differences